Amulyapriyaeamani/flowpay-fraud-risk-sql-analysis/docs/platform_health_overview.md

 **Value:** ~83,333 transactions per month

-Transaction activity appears evenly distributed across the twelve months of the dataset.
+Monthly transaction activity appears evenly distributed across all twelve months of the dataset.

-This uniform distribution indicates that the dataset was synthetically generated to maintain balanced activity throughout the year rather than reflecting real seasonal patterns.
+In real-world payment platforms, transaction volumes usually fluctuate due to factors such as seasonal shopping patterns, marketing campaigns, and major holidays.

-In real-world platforms, transaction volume typically varies due to holidays, promotions, and seasonal behavior.
+The uniform distribution observed here suggests that the dataset was synthetically generated with balanced monthly activity to simplify analysis and ensure consistent data coverage across the entire year.

 ---